| | | | |

 We love to encourage all the arts in our children.
 Musical instruments make great decor items as well as encourage creativity!
 A simple guitar stand is a great way to store and display this guitar.

-Currently, this small craft room is holding all the wonderful crafts and art supplies our children love to use.
-It is so nice to have a designated space that can hold all these items.
+Currently, this small craft room holds all the wonderful crafts and art supplies our children love to use.
+It is so nice to have a designated space for all these items.

 The craft closet holds most of our art and craft supplies.
 From glue sticks to anything our children may need to color that quick worksheet.